Respect for Human Rights and the Development of Diversity

 In line with the Mitsubishi Chemical Holdings Group Charter of Corporate Behavior[Open in a new window], we shall respect the dignity and rights of all people and shall not unfairly discriminate under any circumstances.
 Furthermore, each employee shall endeavor to correctly understand human rights and related issues and help create workplaces that realize KAITEKI and are free of discrimination and harassment.

 In line with the Mitsubishi Chemical Holdings Group Charter of Corporate Behavior[Open in a new window], we shall build organizations that take strength from diversity, in which each individual is aware of their role, strives to enhance their abilities as needed, and utilizes said abilities to the fullest to contribute to the creation of KAITEKI value.
 Furthermore, we shall endeavor to balance our work and personal lives and, by deepening dialogue and mutual understanding, create a workplace culture that is rich in drive and energy and that realizes KAITEKI.

 To promote respect for human rights and diversity on a company-wide basis, we have established the Human Rights and Diversity Development Committee, chaired by the President and comprising the chief operating officer of each business domain and corporate function domains.
 The members of this committee regularly monitor performance and discuss new initiatives as they implement PDCA cycles.

-In March 2019, we published the Mitsubishi Chemical Diversity Report (available in Japanese only) to communicate our initiatives to stakeholders in and outside the company.
+We published the Mitsubishi Chemical Diversity Report [PDF] to communicate our initiatives to stakeholders in and outside the company.

 Respect for Human Rights